vgnenov/SQL-Challenge/README.md

 - List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
 - List all employees in the Sales department, including their employee number, last name, first name, and department name
 - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name
+- In descending order, list the frequency count of employee last names, i.e., how many employees share each last name